Mr-Moosa-official/Meet-Pulse/README.md

 # Meet Pulse

-This is is a NextJS starter which is made in Firebase Studio.
+This is a NextJS starter which is made in Firebase Studio.

 To get started, take a look at src/app/page.tsx.